 If you have a box, closet, or basement full of old stuff, it might be time to dust it off and sell it online.
 This article will help show you how!

-Benefits to Selling Stuff Online
+Benefits of Selling Online

 People sell things online for all sorts of reasons.
-Many do it to make extra money, some just want to declutter, and others buy stuff for the sole purpose of reselling online for a profit.
+Many do it to make extra money, some just want to declutter, and others buy stuff for the sole purpose of reselling for a profit.

 When you break it down, a lot of stuff sold online doesn’t seem worth the hassle.
 Sometimes the shipping fees are more than the item itself!
 So why bother?